githubscientist/fsdwdtb11/readme.md

 ### What is React?

+- React is a JavaScript library for building user interfaces.
+- It is maintained by Facebook and a community of individual developers and companies.
+- React allows developers to create reusable UI components and build complex user interfaces.

 ### What is Single page application (SPA)?

+- A single-page application (SPA) is a web application that interacts with the user by dynamically rewriting the current page rather than loading entire new pages from the server.

 ### Setting up react project without using create-react-app or vite from scratch